Physician's Notebooks 2 - http://physiciansnotebook.blogspot.com - See Homepage

 The state of a substance is determined by the temperature and pressure affecting the closeness of its molecules.
 With solids, the molecules are packed tightly in orderly fashion; thus giving solidity of form, rigidity, and strength, as with solid metals.
 As temperature rises and/or air pressure falls, the substance particles become more energetic or less pressed and can’t be held together so they begin to slide over each other and we have fluidity.
 As heat keeps being increased (or air pressure lowered), the energy (or freedom from pressure) imparted to particles becomes so great that the substance particles fly out of control and become formless gas.
 Each element or compound has melting/freezing and boiling/liquefaction point at given air pressure & temp, differing from other elements due to the varying attraction of the different molecules.
 This, in turn is based on the molecules' atomic or ionic structure.
 No matter, 1 mole of a pure substance (compound or element) gas at standard atmosphere temperature and pressure has 22.4 liters volume.

 Chemical energy is stored within the structure of chemical compounds as bonds, the chemical force that holds atoms in place within molecules.
-When substances participate in chemical reactions, chemical energy may be released when the bonds are broken, as heat, or it may be stored in bonds of new compounds formed in the chemical reaction.
+When substances participate in chemical reactions, chemical energy may be released as heat when the bonds are broken or it may be stored in bonds of new compounds formed in the chemical reaction.

 Energy is also expressed as wave motion.
 Waves and their Properties: We know water waves from ocean or from throwing a pebble onto a quiet surface of a pond.
 The wave has peak & valley and comes in series, one following another.
 Think of a wave vibrating up and down like a plucked string of guitar.Electromagnetic (EMG) Waves in 3 Dimensions: Note above the lavender electric field and green magnetic field at 90-degrees to each other.